Charlie Botting (2020), a note from the author, March 1st 2020

 The Gift – a greater perception of the world into more than what the five senses can perceive.
-Heavily related to intuition, connection to others or the universe beyond what is immediately around you eg. Thinking about calling someone and then they call you.
+Heavily related to intuition, connection to others or the universe beyond what is immediately around you.
 This allows you to experience yourself as more than your mind and body.

 Dr Randy Ross and David Salyers, published 2016.
 Reviewed October 24th 2019 by Jasmin, Ontario

 The core of Dr. Randy Ross and David Salyers’ Remarkable! is the idea that creating a value-centred culture, rather than monetary compensation, inspires elevated levels of performance among team-members in the workplace.

 by John C. Maxwell, published 2003, reviewed October 23rd 2019, by Fenja, Germany.

 Leadership Trainer and Motivational Coach John Maxwell has written a bunch of inspirational books about leadership, relationships and personal development.
 His books caught my attention after I read “The 5 Levels of Leadership” at the ranch.

 Brené Brown (2017), reviewed by Jasmin, January 2020